-Research that directly connects genetic variants to whether a smart drug will work for you is really slim.
-Instead, I’m connecting some dots and giving you the background information to start your own researching and experimenting.
+Research directly connecting genetic variants to whether a smart drug will work for you is slim.
+Instead, I’m connecting some dots and giving you the background information to start your research and experimenting.

-Please talk with your doctor or pharmacist if have any questions on a supplement – especially if you are currently on prescription medication.
+Please talk with your doctor or pharmacist if you have any questions about a supplement – especially if you are currently on prescription medication.

 Noopept (cognitive function, memory)

-Noopept is a dipeptide that was discovered by the Russians in the 1960s.
+Noopept is a dipeptide that the Russians discovered in the 1960s.
 The Russian government had a program to develop cognitive-enhancing drugs, and noopept now has decades of research on it with both human and animal studies.

 Noopept may enhance memory and cognitive function in a couple of ways:

 - Noopept can increase HIF-1 activity.
 HIF-1 (hypoxia factor 1) is important in low oxygen states.[ref]
-In turn, HIF-1 then activates a bunch of other genes that help cells respond to lower oxygen levels.
-In the brain, this increases energy metabolism in the mitochondria as well as activating proteins responsible for controlling GABA receptors.[ref]
+In turn, HIF-1 activates other genes that help cells respond to lower oxygen levels.
+In the brain, this increases energy metabolism in the mitochondria and activates proteins responsible for controlling GABA receptors.[ref]

 - Noopept also enhances BDNF (brain-derived neurotropic fact) and NGF (nerve growth factor) expression.[ref][ref]
 Both BDNF and NGF are important in cognitive function and brain plasticity.

 - The noopept metabolite, cyclopropyl glycine, binds to AMPA receptors in the brain.[ref]
-AMPA receptors are glutamate receptors that are essential to brain plasticity and neuronal transmission.[ref]
+AMPA receptors are glutamate receptors essential to brain plasticity and neuronal transmission.[ref]

 Research on Noopept and the brain

-Recently, research has been focusing on using neuropeptides such as noopept for Alzheimer’s disease.
+Recently, research has focused on using neuropeptides such as noopept for Alzheimer’s disease.
 Phase III and other clinical trials have been done in Russia.
-Unfortunately, much of the research is published in Russian – including a study on noopept in patients with APOE E4 that I would love to read.
+Unfortunately for me, much of the research is published in Russian.
 A recent cell study showed that noopept enhances neuronal cell viability by reducing the excessive production of ROS in Alzheimer’s brain cells.
 This protects against amyloid-beta toxicity.[ref]

 Cell studies show that noopept may protect cell viability in an Alzheimer’s model.[ref]